walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

 This guide helps you bridge assets to your Appchain and back.
 Please make sure you are [running a local Appchain](/quickstart/run_appchain) with [settlement](/concepts/settlement) before continuing.

 A local Appchain settles its transactions on a local Anvil node.
 A bridge has been automatically setup between the settlement layer and your Appchain.
-We can utilize that bridge to either deposit assets from the settlement layer (L1) to the Appchain (L2), or to withdraw assets back from L2 to L1.
+We can utilize that bridge to either deposit assets from the settlement layer to the Appchain, or to withdraw assets back from the settlement layer to the Appchain.

 ### What is bridging